NormanLo4319/NormanLo4319/README.md

 - 👯 I’m looking to collaborate on data mining, machine learning, or Economics research projects.
 - 💬 Ask me about Economics, Statistics, and Data Mining.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'd taught ESL in South Korea for 3 years.
+- ⚡ Fun fact: I've taught ESL in South Korea for 3 years.

 <br />